vazmigue/networking-iberia/5-vpc-endpoint-services/50-create-vpc-endpoint.md

 **Create a familiar DNS name in Route53 for the Endpoint**

 Several DNS names will be created for the **Endpoint**.
 They will start with **vpce** and end with **amazonaws.com**.
 The first one listed under **DNS Names** in the Details tab will return an Interface IP address for each Availability Zone that is active.
-The other names will be availability zone specific and include the availability zone in the name, such as us-west-2**a** or us-west-2**b**.
+The other names will be Availability Zone specific and include the Availability Zone in the name, such as us-west-2**a** or us-west-2**b**.
 These only return 1 IP address for that Availability Zone.

 Lets create a more friendly name: